 Federal grant and loan, and state and private loan assistance is also available for graduate students:

-The federal TEACH Grant Program provides grants of up to $4,000 a year to full time graduate students who are completing or plan to complete the course work needed to become teachers.
-(A graduate student may receive a total of two scheduled awards for a total of $8,000.)
+The federal TEACH Grant Program provides a grant of up to $4,000 per academic year to full time graduate students who are completing or plan to complete the course work needed to become teachers.
+Pro-rated TEACH Grants are available to students attending less than full time.
+The total amount of TEACH Grant a student may receive is $8,000.
 There are a number of conditions and requirements that must be met in order to receive the TEACH grant.
 Please see here for more information.

 Federal Direct Student Loan